Event Tickets Center and the CTF

-The Coalition for Ticket Fairness is an organization built to create common sense reform in the live event ticketing industry.
-They advocate for fairness, transparency, and integrity in the ticketing industry through legislative reform by educating and encouraging lawmakers to make positive changes for consumers of live event tickets.
-Their work encourages our elected officials to take this work seriously, and to understand the implications of how their efforts provide a fair market for ticket buyers and consumers.
+The Coalition for Ticket Fairness (CTF) is an organization built to create common sense reform in the live event ticketing industry.
+They advocate for fairness, transparency, and integrity in the ticketing industry through legislative reform by encouraging lawmakers to make positive changes for consumers of live event tickets.
+Their work encourages our elected officials to take this work seriously, and to understand the implications of this work in providing a fair market for ticket buyers and consumers.

 CTF’s work is largely focused on legislative reform, lobbying on behalf of ticket buyers, sellers, and the ticketing marketplace as a whole.
-Their efforts are focused on legislative changes that create a fair ticketing market, and fight back against unfair laws that hurt fans.
+They lobby for legislative changes that work towards a fair ticketing market, and fight back against unfair laws that ultimately work against consumers.

-Their most common lobbying points are fighting for the transferability of event tickets, ticket fee transparency through upfront pricing, and enhanced consumer protections.
-Event Tickets Center fully supports these Coalition for Ticket Fairness initiatives.
+Their most common lobbying points are fighting for the transferability of event tickets, ticket fee transparency through upfront pricing, and enhanced consumer protections around speculative ticketing (The practice of selling a ticket that the seller is not actually in possession of).
+Event Tickets Center fully supports all of the Coalition for Ticket Fairness’ initiatives.

 The Ticket Buyer Bill of Rights